mvab/annotate_rsids_and_liftover/README.md

 _Assumptions:_

-- The input GWAS file is in regenie format (column order and names - modify those in your file if needed before running the script):
+- The input GWAS file is in regenie format (i.e. the column order and names; modify those in your file before running the script if needed):
 `CHROM GENPOS ID ALLELE0 ALLELE1 A1FREQ INFO N TEST BETA SE CHISQ LOG10P EXTRA`
 - The input GWAS file name does not contain dots in the file name; only to separate the file extension:
 	- `my_GWAS.txt.gz` - ok
 	- `my.GWAS.txt.gz` - not ok

-- If running on a server, make sure you load the necessary R module: (e.g. for Exeter, uncomment line 42 in `01_annotate_GWAS_with_rsids.sh`)
+- If running on a server, make sure to load the necessary R modules: (e.g. for Exeter, uncomment line 42 in `01_annotate_GWAS_with_rsids.sh`)

-- The script accepts the reference annotation data (`refdata/dbSNP151_refdata_build38.txt`) generated earlier using `00_download_ref_data_annotation.sh`, so it assumes that the input GWAS data is in build 38
+- The script uses the dbSNP annotation data (`refdata/dbSNP151_refdata_build38.txt`) generated earlier using `00_download_ref_data_annotation.sh`, so it assumes that the input GWAS data is in build 38.

 *To run:*

-Provide _full paths_ to refdata and your GWAS:
+Provide __full paths__ to annotaion file and input GWAS file:

 ```
 ./01_annotate_GWAS_with_rsids.sh /path/to/refdata/dbSNP151_refdata_build38.txt /path/to/your/GWAS.txt.gz